 We have incurred losses from operations in each year since our inception.
-Our net losses were \$35.0 million and \$19.1 million for the years ended December 31, 2018 and 2017, respectively.
-At September 30, 2019, we had an accumulated deficit of \$158.4 million.
+Our net losses were \$22.7 million and \$35.0 million for the years ended December 31, 2019 and 2018, respectively.
+At March 31, 2020, we had an accumulated deficit of \$166.4 million.

 We expect to continue to incur significant expenses and operating losses for at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We expect our expenses to decrease due to the termination of TRC105 development in oncology, but remain relatively constant in connection with our other ongoing activities as we:
+We expect our expenses remain relatively constant as we:

-- manufacture preclinical study and clinical trial materials; - continue to conduct clinical trials of product candidates; - continue our research and development efforts;

-- · maintain, expand and protect our intellectual property portfolio; and - seek regulatory approvals for product candidates that successfully complete clinical trials.
+- continue to conduct clinical trials of product candidates; - continue our research and development efforts; - maintain, expand and protect our intellectual property portfolio; and - seek regulatory approvals for product candidates that successfully complete clinical trials.

 We do not expect to generate any revenues from product sales until we successfully complete development and obtain regulatory approval for one or more product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital.
-The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for product candidates.
+The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts, developments under our collaboration agreements, including whether and when we receive milestone and other potential payments, and the timing and nature of the regulatory approval process for product candidates.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources.
-However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
+Debt financing, if available, may involve covenants further restricting our operations or our ability to incur additional debt.
+Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
+Further, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
+As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have recently experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop product candidates.